EKHess/RAO-Skywatch/README.md

 - Integration of the Government of Canada Weather radar on the 'WeatherCam' page for a convenient eye on the local weather.

 # How to Use
-To use the app, simply visit: *insert link*
+To use the app, simply visit: https://rao-skywatch.vercel.app/home

 # Technologies
 Project technologies include: